 The Sopwith 1½ Strutter

 .
 It was a fairly conventional plane, though the designers had the foresight to place the pilot in the forward seat.
 The tail pattern would be recognizable on all future Sopwith types, and the angle of tail incidence could be adjusted in-flight as trim control.
 The center section of each lower wing could be tipped upward to act as air brakes.
 Perhaps its biggest claim to fame would be that it was the first production British airplane to go to war with a synchronized gun.
+Early planes used a pillar-mount for the observer's Lewis, but later planes use a Scarff ring-mounting.

 Seventy-seven Strutters were transferred to the RFC to fill shortages around the Battle of the Somme, and the RFC started receiving their own in May 1916.
 The Strutter was a fairly stable, docile aircraft, but it was still sometimes flown as a single-seat fighter or light bomber, and -- in fact -- the Strutter was put to almost every conceivable use: reconnaissance, bombing, escort, anti-submarine patrol, fighter.
 By autumn 1916 it was looking a bit long in the tooth, but it wasn't until summer to autumn of 1917 that large-scale replacements began.